sumonst21/mlsc-webhook-crypto/README.md

 Tradingview Webhook Forex Heroku
 ------------------------------------------

-This application is intended to receive webhook alerts from the tradingview platform for the FOREX market in a JSON format and place orders according to the instructions received.
+The application receives webhook alerts from the tradingview platform for the crypto market in a JSON format and place orders according to the instructions received.

 Configuration Files: